 The link between exercise and mental health

 We’ve all heard that exercise is good for you because it improves your physical health.
-But did you know that there is a link between exercise and mental health?
-Research suggests that exercise and physical activity have been shown to improve our mental health.
-Learn about the benefits of exercise for mental health and read our tips to get moving.
+And now we also know that exercise and physical activity have been shown to improve our mental health.
+Discover the benefits of exercise for your mental health and explore our tips to get moving.

 The benefits of exercise for mental health